-Course Title: Consumer Behaviour Course Code: MGT811
+Course Title: Consumer Behaviour

 Course Objective: Based on the understanding of consumer behaviour, the students are expected to design the strategy.
-The objective of this course is to acquaint the students with expected to design the strategy.
 The objective of this course is to acquaint the students with various factors effecting consumer behaviour and to help them understand the process of consumer buying.